Before your season starts, there are three criteria to consider when choosing a softball bat: length, weight and drop.

 Just like finding the right size glove and cleats are essential, finding the right length softball bat is also important.
 There are three ways to measure whether a bat is the right length:

-When selecting the softball bat that is perfect for you, you want to think of three things: length, weight and drop.
-Measure the length from the knob to the barrel.
-Place the knob at the center of your chest and extend the barrel out toward your fingertips.
+- Place the bat knob at the center of your chest and extend the barrel out toward your fingertips.
 If you can touch the end of the bat with your fingertips, the bat is an appropriate size.
-If the bat extends beyond your fingertips, it may be too long; if it only reaches your wrist it is probably too short.